Jupiter Cycle Check-In by Holiday Mathis - Boston Herald - Go Tech Daily

 SAGITTARIUS (November 22 to December 21).
 Stopping requires self-control or fear.
 Throwing everything in requires courage or ignorance.
 Knowing what to give, when and how much requires caution or wisdom.

 CAPRICORN (December 22 – January 19).
-There is a difference between borrowing problems, searching and anticipation in preparation.
-You will have a few troubling thoughts just long enough to prepare an answer for each.
+There is a difference between problems with borrowing, searching and anticipation in preparation.
+You will have a few troubling thoughts, just long enough to prepare an answer for each.

 AQUARIUS (January 20 – February 18).
 The course of this day looks like a zigzag.
 Maybe it is hardly logical, but the intrinsic logic will reveal itself at some point.
 In the meantime, you do not have to report to anyone or explain yourself.